alyssa43/RB101/study_guide/RB109 Study Guide Part 1.md

     * <b>Variables as Pointers</b> - Variables as pointers refers to the concept that variables don't actually contain the value that they are assigned to, rather they *point* to an <u>address space</u> in memory.
 Some operations mutate the address space, while other reassign the variable to point to a different address space.

-    * <b>Variable Shadowing</b> - Variable shadowing occurs during method invocation, when the method accepts a block as an argument, and that block has an argument that has the same name as an outer scoped local variable.
+    * <b>Variable Shadowing</b> - Variable shadowing occurs during method invocation, when the method accepts a block as an argument, and that block has a parameter that has the same name as an outer scoped local variable.
 Because blocks can access outer scoped local variables, if a local variable and the parameter that has been defined inside the block, share the same name, we essentially cannot access the local variable because the block will use the parameter and ignore the outer scoped variable.
 EX:

       ```ruby
       n = 10                   				# Output => 1